microsoft/WinUI-Gallery/README.md

 products:
   - windows
   - windows-uwp
+statusNotificationTargets:
+- controlsgallery@microsoft.com
 description: Demonstrates the usage of all XAML/WinUI controls in an interactive format.
 ---

 # XAML Controls Gallery